hackerbay/Employee-Handbook/values/README.md

 **People are not their work** Always make suggestions about examples of work, not the person ("you didn't respond to my feedback about the design" instead of "you never listen").
 And when receiving feedback keep in mind that feedback is the best way to improve and others want to see you succeed.

 **Learn yourself** We do not train people.
 You can learn MOST of the things yourself.
 Use resources like Google, Youtube, Udemy, Coursera and more to learn anything you like.

-### Results
+That's a great life-skill to have.

-We do what we promised to each other, customers, users, and investors.
+**Do what's promised** We do what we promised to each other, customers, users, and investors.
+We're here to build a sustainable world-class company that values our customers and our investors.

 **Measure results not hours** We care about what you achieve; the code you shipped, the user you made happy, and the team member you helped.
-Do not compete by proclaiming how many hours you worked yesterday.
-Instead, celebrate the achievements of yourself and your teammates.
-You don't have to defend how you spend your day.
-We trust team members to do the right thing.
+Celebrate the achievements of yourself and your teammates.

 **Write promises down** Agree in writing on measurable goals.
 Within the company we use [public OKRs](/OKR/README.md) for that.